hackbinghamton/WebDevelopmentWorkshop/HTMLCSSminiProject.md

 }
 ```

-As you edit your CSS pull up your website (by clicking the HTML file from the file explorer and opening it in your web browser) and see how you like the changes you're making.
+As you edit your CSS, pull up your website (by clicking the HTML file from the file explorer and opening it in your web browser) and see if you like the changes the way you're formatting your content.

-# STEP FIVE -- CSS Backgrounds
+## CSS Backgrounds

-To add images to your background, add this text to the bottom of section{} in your CSS:
+To add images to your background, add this text to the bottom of section{} in your `style.css`:

 ```
     background-size: cover;
     background-position: center center;
     background-repeat: no-repeat;
     background-attachment: fixed;
 ```

-and at the bottom of CSS add something like this:
+and at the bottom of `style.css`, add something like this:

 ```
 #joke1 {